-- Each local canvassing authority shall convene to conduct the local canvass at the time set by the canvassing authority's presiding officer not later than the 11th day after Election Day and not earlier than the later of: - the third day after Election Day; - the date on which the early voting ballot board has verified and counted all provisional ballots, if a provisional ballot has been cast in the election; or - the date on which all timely received ballots cast from addresses outside of the United States are counted, if a ballot to be voted by mail in the election was provided to a person outside of the United States.
+- Open Meeting - Each local canvassing authority shall convene to conduct the local canvass at the time set by the canvassing authority's presiding officer not later than the 11th day after Election Day and not earlier than the later of: - the third day after Election Day; - the date on which the early voting ballot board has verified and counted all provisional ballots, if a provisional ballot has been cast in the election; - the date on which all timely received ballots cast from addresses outside of the United States are counted, if a ballot to be voted by mail in the election was provided to a person outside of the United States; or - the date on which all ballots contained in previously defective carrier envelopes which were corrected by voters by the required deadline are counted.

-- Earliest Day to Canvass: As early as 3rd day after Election Day if no outstanding late domestic "next business day" (NBD) military, overseas, provisional ballots, or ballots contained in defective carrier envelopes corrected by voters. - Latest Day to Canvass in November Odd Numbered Years and May Elections: No later than the 11th day after Election Day. - Latest Day to Canvass in November Even Numbered Year: For an election held on the date of the general election for state and county officers, the local canvass may be set no later than the 14th day after Election Day. [§ 67.003(c)]
+- Earliest Day to Canvass: As early as 3rd day after Election Day if no outstanding late domestic "next business day" (NBD), military, overseas, provisional, or ballots contained in defective carrier envelopes which have not been corrected by voters. - Latest Day to Canvass in November Odd Numbered Years and May Elections: No later than the 11th day after Election Day. - Latest Day to Canvass in November Even Numbered Year: For an election held on the date of the general election for state and county officers, the local canvass may be set no later than the 14th day after Election Day. [§ 67.003(c)]